Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 ## GitHub Profile Tools

-Other people have made some awesome tools!
+Other people have made some excellent tools!

 - [A Full List of Tools and Profiles](https://github.com/abhisheknaiidu/awesome-github-profile-readme)
 - [Profile Generator](https://rahuldkjain.github.io/gh-profile-readme-generator/)